NLnetLabs/routinator/source/output-formats.rst

       <doc_routinator_local_exceptions>`, *path* will provide the path of the
       local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.

+      The output object also includes a member named *metadata* which provides additional information.
+Currently, this is a member *generated* which provides the time the list was generated as a Unix timestamp, and a member *generatedTime* which provides the same time but in the standard ISO date format.

       Please note that the output in ``jsonext`` format will be quite large.